 In addition to his coaching duties at Loyola, Hulse has most recently served as an assistant coach for the USA Youth A1 National Training Program in 2014.
-He was also an assistant coach/statistician for the 2012 USAV Youth National Team, which took third at the North, Central America and Caribbean Volleyball Confederation (NORCECA) Qualifier in Long Beach, Calif.
+He was also an assistant coach/statistician for the 2012 USAV Youth National Team that took third at the North, Central America and Caribbean Volleyball Confederation (NORCECA) Qualifier in Long Beach, Calif.
 He also participated in the High Performance Championships in Iowa as an assistant coach for the USA Boys' Youth Continental White team.

 During his time as a student-athlete, Hulse competed for two seasons at Rutgers-Newark University before transferring to Pepperdine University for his final two years of collegiate eligibility.
 As a member of the Waves' men's volleyball squad, Hulse helped the program to 39 wins in two years, including a 22-5 overall mark in 2009.

 A force at the net, he was a starting middle blocker and a key contributor on Pepperdine's 2008 squad that finished as NCAA Runner-Up, losing to Penn State in the national championship match.

 He graduated from Pepperdine in 2009 with a degree in political science.